-Coronavirus: Reserve Bank slashes OCR to record low 0.25 per cent
+Coronavirus: Reserve Bank cuts OCR to record low 0.25 per cent

-The Reserve Bank has this morning slashed the Official Cash rate to a record low 0.25 per cent as the coronavirus pandemic spreads.
+The Reserve Bank has this morning cut the Official Cash rate to a record low 0.25 per cent as the coronavirus pandemic spreads.

 The Reserve Bank cut the OCR by 0.75 per cent in a just-released announcement and says the new low rate would be in place for the next 12 months.